 Appoint designee to meet and coordinate with responding outside emergency agencies.

-Work with the Office of Emergency Preparedness and Campus Safety on any emergencies that require electrical, plumbing and other maintenance special skills.
+Work with the Office of Emergency Preparedness and University of Dallas Police Department on any emergencies that require electrical, plumbing and other maintenance special skills.

 Inform and advise outside agencies by providing such items as floor plans, etc. during emergencies.